tundish/balladeer/balladeer/doc/style.rst

     Discovered in ex_12_styling_themes    : skye_terrier.png                     (image/png)
     Discovered in ex_12_styling_themes    : treacle_factory.png                  (image/png)

-Every HTML page is rendered with links to the CSS files disccovered in your project.
+Every HTML page is rendered with links to the CSS files discovered in your project.

 .. code-block:: html